danieldai/OpenWeatherPlus-Flutter/README.md

 # OpenWeatherPlus-Flutter

-This is Flutter version of OpenWeatherPlus created by Daniel Dai (danieldai.com).
+This is Flutter version of OpenWeatherPlus created by [Daniel Dai](https://www.danieldai.com).

 ## OpenWeatherPlus from HeWeather